 America’s cities are ablaze with rioting after the killing of George Floyd in Minneapolis.
 This comes in the heightened tensions of the coronavirus crisis.
 How can we make sense of this spiral of polarisation, and are bad actors taking advantage of the situation?

 If a catastrophe is an event which causes the loss of most expected value, a eucatastrophe is an event which causes there to be much more expected value after the event than before.
-Currently, there may be a few unique opportunities to steer the COVID-19 crisis away from catastrophe toward eucatastrophe.

 One Earth Live was born as a collaborative charitable response to increasing global tensions over COVID-19; focusing on uplifting the world through positivity.